University of Colorado Anschutz: University of Colorado Health Sciences Center

 The University of Colorado created the Department of Medicine and Surgery in September 1883 in the Old Main building on the Boulder campus.
 This department granted its first degrees in 1885.

 By 1892, the last two years of classes were taught in Denver because the larger population afforded more practical experience.
-This triggered a turf battle with the private medical school at the University of Denver, and the resulting legal battle went all the way to the Supreme Court of Colorado.
+This triggered a turf battle with the private medical school at the University of Colorado Denver School of Medicine, and the resulting legal battle went all the way to the Supreme Court of Colorado.
 In 1897, the Supreme Court found that the charter of the University of Colorado restricted it to teaching in Boulder.

 Then in 1910, University of Colorado persuaded the legislature to amend the state constitution, allowing the university to move its medical school back to Denver.
 In 1911, the School of Medicine merged with the private Denver and Gross Medical College to form a larger school with a more comprehensive program, thus paving the way for the medical school to move permanently to Denver.